 For the best reception, an outdoor TV antenna needs to be placed more than 30 feet off the ground.
 The higher the placement, the better.

-Final Thoughts on Outdoor TV Antennas
+Final Thoughts on the Best Outdoor TV Antennas

 Nothing beats free, especially when it comes to television.
 Grabbing free networks out of thin air is easily done, especially with a powerful outdoor TV antenna.
 Antennas Direct ClearStream 4V TV Antenna is our overall favorite, for its easy setup and stable signals.
 It’s 4K ready, and requires little to no maintenance.
 The Antop AT-415B 720 UFO Dual Omni-Directional Outdoor HDTV Antenna is also a fantastic option, with an inspired design that provides some serious reach.